Fdhvdu/ThreadPool/performance comparison/progschj/README.md

 		each spends 1908 nanoseconds on test_progschj_billion
 # Compare To Fdhvdu
 About construction and destruction time, progschj's threadpool is faster than Fdhvdu's threadpool<br>
-About waiting specific job to complete, progschj's threadpool = Fdhvdu's CThreadPool, but slower than Fdhvdu's CThreadPool_Ret<br>
+About waiting specific job to complete, progschj's threadpool slower than Fdhvdu's threadpool<br>
 About given a number of jobs, progschj's threadpool is slower than Fdhvdu's CThreadPool